Island Peak Climbing - 17 Days

 • Portable toilet facilities

-During the trek and climb, High Route Adventure will provide our client with three meals.
-You can choose from a variety of meals at the tea house, but at the camp, the menu will be limited.
+During the trek and climb, High Route Adventure will provide our clients with three meals.
+You can choose from a variety of meals at the teahouse, but at the camp, the menu will be limited.
 There will be vegetarian and non-vegetarian meal options.
 Most of the food items will be Nepali dishes with a few international options.
 Alcohol, snacks and drinks are not included in the package, so you should manage the cost on your own.
+Let’s see what items you can expect during the Everest Base Camp trek with Island Peak Climbing:

 Breakfast Options: